 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-September 26th is the feast day of Gideon, an Old Testament hero who is named and praised in Hebrews 11.
+Gideon is an Old Testament hero who is named and praised in Hebrews 11.

 But Gideon's story is not altogether heroic.
 He first appears in Judges 6, which begins with a melancholy description.
 God has delivered faithless Israel into the hands of her enemies.
 Now, whenever the Israelites plant seed, the Midianites "encamp against them and destroy the produce of the land as far as the neighborhood of Gaza, and leave no sustenance in Israel, and no sheep or ox or ass" (6: 4).
 The Israelites have cried out to God to deliver them from the Midianites' ravages.